Bucknell, Shropshire: Buildings

 The earliest of the existing buildings date back to the 17th century.
 The houses were built in a haphazard fashion near the river with easy access to water.
 The village depended on water from the river and wells until the 1920s when water was piped into the village from a spring above Chapel Lawn.
 The houses at the lower end of the village were very susceptible to flooding, and this hazard continued until the ford was walled up in the 1950s.

 Bucknell had four pubs: The Sitwell Arms, The Plough (just opposite), The Railway Tavern and The Bridge End.
-The latter three are all now private houses, though a new pub, the Baron of Beef, is now open.
+The latter three are all now private houses.
 Bucknell also had a shop and bakery in the Square and its own corn mill which was at the west end of the village.
 Bucknell Post office opened in the mid-19th century.
 The original post office was just round the corner and still goes by the name of The Old Post Office.
 The butcher's shop is still on its original site.

 After World War I a Memorial Hall was built in the village, originally from a mess hut removed from a Canadian Army camp, and still stands.
 It contains plaques in memory of men from the parish who died serving in the World Wars.
 One of those behind its construction was William Burgoyne.

 Services

-Today the village boasts an impressive number of businesses and public services for its size: two public houses, a post office, a butcher, a petrol forecourt and shop, a general store open every day, a railway station, a primary school and numerous companies providing services to local agricultural and forestry enterprises.
+Today the village boasts an impressive number of businesses and public services for its size: a public house (The Sitwell Arms), a post office, a butcher, Bucknell Nurseries as well as a railway station on the Heart of Wales Line and the primary school.
+The Church, St Mary's, is well supported and hosts a weekly drop-in cafe run by volunteers.
+A major employer is Hornsey Steels, recently enlarged and now on the Old Coal Yard.
+There are also car repair garages and a petrol forecourt and shop.